 While there is essentially no difference in the tasks that are performed on a P3 project, the regulations, contractual obligations and legal rights available to you may be very different.
 Below, we will address some of these differences in regards to your construction lien rights.

-If you’re a contractor involved in a P3 project, and have not been compensated for the services and/or materials provided, we strongly suggest contacting one of our licensed and experienced Sarasota construction attorneys at Trent Cotney, P.A.
+If you’re a contractor involved in a P3 project, and have not been compensated for the services and/or materials provided, we strongly suggest contacting one of our licensed and experienced Sarasota construction attorneys at Cotney Construction Law.
 Construction Law Group.

 Construction Liens and Bond Claims on P3 Projects